#ContinuityOfGovernment, #WW3, #Deep State

 “Be very careful,” the POTUS cautioned.
 “You don’t have the leverage you think you have.
 Do you want to trigger world war 3?”

 “This does not need to be the end of the world, Arman,” Timoshenko continued, “…just the end of your presidency.”

 “I can’t resign, Timmy.
 I just announced my campaign for re-election.”

-“It seems that your General Buckminster overestimates the resolve and loyalty of his fellow commanders.”
+“It seems that your General Buckminster overestimates the loyalty of his fellow commanders.”
 Timoshenko punctuated his explanation with a snort.

 “What the hell are you talking about?”
 Buckminster asked.

 Timoshenko leaned back with a confident look on his blotchy, pink face.
 “How do you suppose your first lady came into possession of this most scandalous video?”